fortio/terminal/blackjack/README.md

   -fps float
         Frames per second (for resize/refreshes/animations) (default 60) -green
-        Use green instead of dark grey around the cards
+        Use green instead of black around the cards -no-border
+        Don't draw the border at all around the cards -wide
+        Draw a wide border around the cards
 ```